aai-institute/nnbench/docs/guides/runners.md

-# Running benchmarks with the benchmark runner
+# Collecting and running benchmarks

 nnbench provides the `BenchmarkRunner` as a compact interface to collect and run benchmarks selectively.

 ##  The abstract `BenchmarkRunner`  class
-Let's first instantiate and then walk through the abstract class.
+Let's first instantiate and then walk through the base class.

 ```python
 from nnbench import BenchmarkRunner